 And Facebook gives users the option to say it isn't relevant:

-In terms of defining your audience, you need to first determine who you really want to target?
+When defining your audience, you need to first determine who you really want to target?
 Is it alumni, current parents, or prospective students?
 Or is it even a smaller segment.
 Once you determine the "who," you need to determine the "where."
 This doesn't mean "where" on social media, but rather, where they are in their consumer journey.
-And, just as Facebook Ads Manager encourages you to think about your end-goal first, it also wants you to think about about where your target audience is in their journey: awareness, consideration or decision.

 So how do you create these targeted lists?
 Facebook offers endless ways to craft audiences, but these are our three top ways:

 - Retargeting pixel: Facebook's retargeting pixel is a snippet of code you can install in the tag of your website.
 The tag tracks website visits, and then retargets website visitors on Facebook (and/or Instagram) with an ad relevant to their website visit.
 Your remarketing audience created by the Facebook pixel includes all traffic to your site, not just those coming from Facebook or social media.

 - Uploaded List: An uploaded list has its pros and cons.
 On the plus side, if you're uploading a list, chances are these individuals have interacted with your school at least once, meaning they may be more likely to engage with your ad.
 On the downside, when you upload a list, it only allows you to target individuals whose email in your list matches their Facebook account, which usually results in about a 50% loss of contacts.